Hands On Google Social Search SEO Techniques for Getting Personal

 You provide free content for them so they reward those who do provide it.
 Also people like me do not follow empty pages unless they trust the source already.

-Use keywords in titles – It seems post titles with the keyword mentioned more than once rank better in personal results.
+Use keywords in updates – It like with post titles.
+Those with the keyword mentioned once rank better in personal results.

 Use common words – You can optimize for common words again.
 When I search for car, house or even love I see personal results but most of them are not relevant.